22 Best Teas for Weight Loss

 To ensure you brew the best cups for your weight loss goals, we’ve rounded up the most potent waist-whittling teas from around the world.
 Read on to find out what they are—and to get the most out of every cup, pick up a copy of the best-selling 7-Day Flat-Belly Tea Cleanse!

 Get this: Green tea literally blasts away flab!
 Researchers attribute the fat-burning properties of green tea to catechins, specifically EGCG — the name of a group of antioxidative compounds that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver’s fat burning capacity.
 It gets better: Research suggests that combining regular green-tea drinking with exercise may maximize the weight loss benefits.
 In one study, participants who combined a daily habit of 4-5 cups of green tea with a 25-minute workout lost 2 more pounds than the non-tea-drinking exercisers.
-To reap even more flat-belly benefits from your fitness routine, be sure you’re incorporating these Best Weight Loss Exercises in the World.
+To reap even more flat-belly benefits from your fitness routine, be sure you’re incorporating these best weight loss exercises.

 Whether salty foods or alcohol are to blame for your blimp-like belly, lemon tea can help fight the bloat thanks to its d-limonene content.
 The compound, which is found in citrus rind oil, has been used for its diuretic effects since ancient times.
 But until recently, there were no scientific findings to back the claims.
-An animal study published in the Journal of the Pharmaceutical Society of Japan confirmed D-Limonene can indeed banish boat due to water retention.
+An animal study published in the European Journal of Pharmacology found D-Limonene has a therapeutic effect on metabolic disorders in mice with high-fat-diet-induced obesity.

-For more ways to deflate your belly, add these 8 Foods That Beat the Bloat to your diet!
+For more ways to deflate your belly, add these foods that beat bloat to your diet!

 Not only does white tea prevent new fat cells from forming, but it also enhances the body’s ability to break down and utilize existing fat for energy, according to a study published in the journal Nutrition and Metabolism.
 As if that wasn’t enough, “Chemicals in the tea appear to protect your skin from sun-induced stress, which can cause the cells to break down and age prematurely,” says Elma Baron, MD, the study author.
 To put white tea to use, try rubbing on a lotion containing white tea extract before you apply your sunblock!